Digital Nomad Life in Vancouver, Canada

 When we asked people what advice they would give someone preparing to move to Vancouver, they said:

 "Before retiring in Vancouver, expats should research the cost of living in the city, as it is one of the most expensive cities in the country.
 They should also familiarize themselves with the local climate, as Vancouver experiences mild winters and wet summers.
 Additionally, expats should look into the availability of healthcare services and the quality of public transportation in the city.
 It is also important to research the local job market and the availability of recreational activities in the area.
-Finally, expats should consider the cultural diversity of Vancouver and the various cultural activities available in the city," explained one person living in Vancouver, Canada.
+Finally, expats should consider the cultural diversity of Vancouver and the various cultural activities available in the city," said one expat in Vancouver.

 Get Quote